 Developing a timeline for your project will help keep you and your team accountable.
 As you’re doing this, it’s important to indicate how long your PR campaign will run.
 It’s also essential to set due dates for the deliverables at each stage.

 Building a timeline for your PR strategy will help keep everyone on your team on the same page at any time.
-With a comprehensive timeline, everyone will know what you’re expecting from them when.
+With a comprehensive timeline, everyone will know what you’re expecting from them and when.
 In other words, a good timeline will help streamline your teamwork by keeping everyone on track.

 7) Write your key messages